-Figure 2 Slice header positions of the slice_lmcs_enabled_flag for VTM-8.0 and for proposed modification.
+Figure 2 Slice header positions of the slice_lmcs_enabled_flag and slice_explicit_scaling_list_used_flag for VTM-8.0 and for proposed modification.

-With this modification, the LMCS usage for each slice can be tracked easily compared to the current VVC specification as the LMCS is just after the ALF APS ID information at a similar position as it is set in the picture header.
+With this modification, the LMCS usage and the scaling list usage for each slice can be tracked easily compared to the current VVC specification as the LMCS and the scaling list are just after the ALF APS ID information at a similar position as it is set in the picture header.

 When picture header is signaled inside slice header, avoid APS related information inside Slice header.

-No slice_lmcs_enabled_flag when PH in SH
+No slice_lmcs_enabled_flag and slice_explicit_scaling_list_used_flag when PH in SH

 In the current VVC specification, the slice_lmcs_enabled_flag enables LMCS at slice level when it is enabled in the PH.
+In the same way, the slice_explicit_scaling_list_used_flag enables the scaling list at slice level when it is enabled in the PH.
 When the PH is in the SH, there is only one slice, so it is not needed to enable this tool twice and it does not give additional flexibility.
 Moreover, for parsing applications, all PH parameters need to be parsed before decoding this information with the current VVC specification.

 To solve this issue, we proposed the following changes: